 However, there are times in which progress slows and spending further time on a problem likely won't help.
-Likely a colleague can help push you forward but to help this process you should:
+Likely a colleague can help push you forward and, to help this process, it is beneficial to:

 - Understand the problem domain and what success will look like.